-Section 3.4.
-The University shall provide a copy of this Agreement and a membership and dues deduction authorization form to bargaining unit employees at the University orientation program.
+Section 3.
+The University shall provide a copy of this Agreement via link on the appropriate University web-page that can be accessed by all new bargaining unit members and a membership and dues deduction authorization form to bargaining unit employees at the University orientation program.
 The Union will be notified and provided with a schedule of the orientation program that new bargaining unit members will be attending.
 If the Union wishes to meet with these employees, it will be given the opportunity to do so on the day of the orientation program.

-Section 3.5.
+Section 4.
 By the tenth (10th) day of each month, the University shall provide the Union with an alphabetical listing of all bargaining unit employees hired in the previous month, including their date of hire, classification, status, work location, rate of pay, home address and phone numbers.
 In addition, the list shall include any promotions, demotions and transfers (with the employees' previous and new classifications and work locations), terminations and resignations, departures from the bargaining unit and leaves of absence.
 The University will work with the Union in an effort to provide the monthly information on computer disk, instead of paper copy, depending on computer compatibility.